sweattep/modern_quotes/README.md

 >tell me a story, and it will live in my heart forever.

+>Sometimes the old ways are best

+>People are aware that they cannot continue in the same old way but are immobilized because they cannot imagine an alternative.

 >I would love to make a rap album.
 I just think it'd be an awesome challenge to do a fire-ass album at 48 years old

 >As metabolism slows, the need for fats, particularly omega-3 fatty acids, becomes more prominent.